Get a free, no obligation personal loan quote with rates as low as 9.99%

 What interest rate can I get with a personal loan?

 The rate you’re charged depends on your lender, your credit score, your debt-to-income ratio, and even your loan terms.
-On average, interest rates vary anywhere between 15% and 45% for a personal loan.
-However, the federal government put a criminal interest rate cap on the rate lenders can charge for personal loans.
-The maximum total cost including fees and compounding interest is 60%.
+However, the rate a lender can charge cannot be more than the criminal interest rate.
+On average, interest rates vary anywhere between 15% and 46% for a personal loan.

 How do I increase my odds of qualifying for a personal loan?